jzsaiyan/json2xml/README.md

 JSONDecoder represents a type that gives out JSON tokens, usually implemented by *json.Decoder It is encouraged for implementers of this interface to output numbers using the json.Number type, as it reduces needless conversions.
-Users of the json.Decoder implementation should call the UseNumber method to achieve this
+Users of the json.Decoder implementation should call the UseNumber method to achieve this.

 #### type XMLEncoder